5 helpful ways to source alternative income streams

 Almost every business has access to alternative income streams.
 Here’s how you can find them.

 Australia is experiencing its first recession in almost three decades.
-This means it’s anything but business as usual for Aussie businesses at the moment.
-Yet, despite restrictions, there are still opportunities to find alternative income streams.
+It's anything but business as usual for Aussie businesses at the moment.
+Yet, despite ongoing restrictions, there are still opportunities to find alternative income streams.
 Here are five practical and cost-effective thought-starters to help you on your way.

 Pivoting your business model can help diversify your income.
 And chances are your customers’ needs have evolved in line with how the world has changed in recent months, which can provide useful insights if you’re thinking about a new angle for your business.